 The control environment is characterized by the organization structure, management's work methods and philosophy, as well as other roles and responsibilities within the organization.
 The Audit Committee assists the Board with respect to important accounting issues which the Group applies, and monitors the internal control with respect to financial reporting.
-In order to maintain an efficient control environment and sound internal control, the Board of Directors has delegated the practical responsibility to the President, who in turn has delegated responsibility to other members of the Group Executive Committee as well as to Heads of Business Areas/subsidiaries.
+In order to maintain an efficient control environment and sound internal control, the Board of Directors has delegated the practical responsibility to the President, who in turn has delegated responsibility to other members of the Group Executive Committee as well as to heads of business areas/subsidiaries.

 The quality of the financial reporting is ensured through a number of different measures and routines.
 Work takes place regularly on further developing policies and manuals for the entire Group; among other things, there is an accounting manual (Financial Guidelines) for the Group which is regularly updated and communicated within the Group.
-Apart from the Financial Guidelines, the most important overall control documents for the Group are the Finance policy, Investment policy, Information policy, authorization rules and the Code of Business Ethics.
+Apart from the Financial Guidelines, the most important overall control documents for the Group are the Finance Policy, Investment Policy, Information Policy, authorization rules and the Code of Business Ethics.

 All business areas and subsidiaries have adopted guidelines with respect to business ethics issues.
-The work on clarifying the Group's Code of Business Ethics continued during 2012 and, in the autumn, 25 percent of personnel underwent an internal training course regarding the Group's rules concerning business ethics.
+The work on communicating the Group's Code of Business Ethics continued during 2013 and, by the end of 2013/beginning of 2014, 87 percent of personnel had undergone an internal training course regarding business ethics.